 Submitting your admissions deposit reserves space in the incoming class and provides access to your housing contract, which you must complete.
 First-time students who wish to file for an on campus exemption must submit an exemption appeal with the Office of Housing and Residence Life.
 For more information about housing options, Living-Learning Communities, and residency requirement exemptions, visit our website www.salisbury.edu/housing

 If you have applied for financial aid, you will receive information once your FAFSA form has been processed.
 To secure your aid, make sure that you have accepted it online.
 For instructions on how to accept your aid online through GullNet, visit the Financial Aid Notification Guide.

 Students who wish to claim in-state tuition must complete a residency form through their GullNet account.
 To read the Board of Regents' policy on residency, click here.
 The staff of the Residency Office is available daily to assist in understanding the policy as well as to assist students in preparing the petition for submission.
 If you have specific questions, please contact the Residency Office at 410-543-6547 or e-mail us at firstname.lastname@example.org.

-All incoming students are required to complete a Medical History on line and submit the required immunization records to the office of Student Health Services before enrolling.
+All incoming students are required to complete the Medical History Form, Immunization Entry Form, Insurance Information and the tuberculosis screening questionnaire on line through the secure Student Health web portal.
+All incoming students must also submit the required immunization form or vaccine records, signed by a health care provider to the office of Student Health Services before July 31, 2016.
 This form may also be used to fulfill some of the health form requirements for SU’s athletic programs and New Student Experience trips.
-Visit Student Health Services where you will find links to complete this requirement through your Gullnet account.
+Visit www.salisbury.edu/health where you will find links to complete this requirement through the secure Student Health web portal.